learn-co-curriculum/react-hooks-react-router-intro/README.md

 - `pathname`: "/movies"
 - `protocol`: "http:"

-If we were designing client-side routing ourselves _without_ React router, the `pathname` in particular would be useful for associating a component with a "page" in our application:
+If we were designing client-side routing ourselves _without_ React Router, the `pathname` in particular would be useful for associating a component with a "page" in our application: